 (Refiles to add "growth" to headline)

-TOKYO, Sept 8 (Reuters) - Japan's economy expanded at an annualized rate of 2.5 percent in the April-June quarter, revised down from a preliminary estimate of 4.0 percent growth, Cabinet Office data showed on Friday.
+TOKYO, Sept 8 (Reuters) - Japan's economy expanded at an annualised rate of 2.5 percent in the April-June quarter, revised down from a preliminary estimate of 4.0 percent growth, Cabinet Office data showed on Friday.

 The revised gross domestic product figure compared with the median forecast for 2.9 percent growth in a Reuters poll of economists.